Brain aneurysm symptoms and treatment

 If an aneurysm has been detected but has not ruptured, doctors will weigh the risk of a future break against any risks and complications associated with surgical treatment.
-Neuroradiology uses high-tech imaging to monitor an aneurysm, monitor growth, and assess treatment.
+High-tech imaging is used to monitor an aneurysm, monitor growth, and assess treatment.

 Once an aneurysm has ruptured, surgical treatment may be necessary to stop the bleed or to prevent a new hemorrhage.
 Treatment involves blocking or diverting blood flow away from these weak spots to prevent blood from reaching the aneurysm.
-Depending on the case, minimally invasive neurointervention procedures may be used to repair the area.
+Depending on the case, minimally invasive neurointervention procedures are most often used to repair the area.

 - Coil embolization is when a soft wire is coiled into the aneurysm causing blood to clot and seal the aneurysm off from the artery.

-- Pipeline embolization, or flow diverters, is when a metal mesh tube is placed inside the artery, crossing the aneurysm.
+- Pipeline embolization (or flow diverter) is when a metal mesh tube is placed inside the artery, crossing the aneurysm.
 Blood flood is diverted from the aneurysm and channeled through the mesh tube.

 Destination Referral Center

 Aurora BayCare is a destination treatment center for certain brain aneurysms.
 Many aneurysms can be difficult to treat due to their location in the brain or a patient’s other medical conditions.
 Now, with the region’s largest neurointervention team of specialists at Aurora BayCare, we can offer these life-saving treatments to more patients.
 We are first in device use and on the forefront of new technology and procedures that save lives and prevent disability.